ppy/osu-wiki/news/2023/2023-10-12-osu-mania-world-cup-2023.md

 ## Interviews

-Here are some brief snippets of player interviews conducted by [-mint-](https://osu.ppy.sh/users/8976576), to give some insight into how these players were feeling throughout the tournament.
+Here are some brief snippets of player interviews conducted by ::-mint-::{ user-id=8976576 }, to give some insight into how these players were feeling throughout the tournament.

 ### myucchii

-*Hello [myucchii](https://osu.ppy.sh/users/10072733)!
+*Hello ::myucchii::{ user-id=10072733 }!
 Thank you so much for taking the time to do this quick interview with us.
 Let's just cut straight to the chase.
 First things first: let's talk about the tiebreaker between Chile and Vietnam.
 Walk us through what was going on in your mind, how you felt before, during, and after.*

 > **myucchii:** The match against Vietnam was overall very stressful to me.
 Even though I was feeling good, and the team was performing very well, we weren't getting the points we were expecting to get in the match.
 I was also really nervous because this was my first time getting into the semifinals.
 We ended up getting to the tiebreaker, [HALL](https://osu.ppy.sh/beatmapsets/2055332#mania/4294726), and I never checked the scoreboard at any point; I was only focused on comboing and trying my hardest to get my team to win.
 The moment I saw the final message from the referee, saying that we won the match, was probably one of the best moments I've ever experienced in my entire osu!mania career as a player, to the point where I cried because of how happy I was.
 Every time I scroll through my maps in the osu! menu and see HALL, I just think of that moment.

 *Tell us about your vision of the future for Team Chile.
 Do you have plans to continue to coach or develop players from your team to eventually reach the podium?*

 > **myucchii:** I've always had plans to continue assisting in fostering the competitive 4K environment within the Chilean community.
-I'm very glad to already have been able to assist players along their journeys and witness their potential manifest in real time; for instance, [MyAngelKokomi](https://osu.ppy.sh/users/8880797) and [[LS]bambi fnf](https://osu.ppy.sh/users/20360332), who had never even played in 4K MWC before, proved themselves to be two of the most capable tournament players Team Chile has seen.
+I'm very glad to already have been able to assist players along their journeys and witness their potential manifest in real time; for instance, ::MyAngelKokomi::{ user-id=8880797 } and [[LS]bambi fnf](https://osu.ppy.sh/users/20360332), who had never even played in 4K MWC before, proved themselves to be two of the most capable tournament players Team Chile has seen.
 With them and even more players on the horizon, top 3 feels ever so slightly closer.
 It's still my ultimate goal to achieve in this game, and I won't ever stop trying to encourage my fellow Chilean players to share in that dream.

 *Any closing thoughts?*